svewap/nnrestapi/Documentation/Introduction/Index.rst

 after submitting the form.

 One of the main ideas with a REST Api, is to use the HTTP-Request-Type to make clear, what you want to do.
-You will be sending a request to the same URL, but using different request types:
+The idea is: You will be sending a request to the same URL, but using different request types.

 .. code-block:: php